Harmonic Forms on the Kodaira-Thurston Manifold: Introduction

-This is Theorem \ref{1stode}.
-We use the classical Laplace transform, although it cannot be applied directly to \eqref{introe} or its corresponding second order ODEs for $f$ and $g$.
+We use the classical Laplace transform, although it cannot be applied directly to \eqref{introe2} or its corresponding second order ODEs for $f$ and $g$.
 The key trick is a transformation changing the coefficient matrix $A$ to a simpler form.

-Our argument could be used to obtain the full set of data for Stokes phenomenon of \eqref{introe}.
+Our argument could be used to obtain the full set of data for Stokes phenomenon of \eqref{introe2}.
 In fact, our argument also applies when $A$ has two (maybe equal) complex eigenvalues $\lambda_1, \lambda_2$ with $\Re\lambda_1>0$.
-However, Theorem \ref{intro3} has a neat form and is sufficient for the applications in this paper.
+However, Theorem \ref{1stode} has a neat form and is sufficient for the applications in this paper.

-Theorem \ref{intro3} solves the countably many first order ODE systems.
+Theorem \ref{1stode} solves the countably many first order ODE systems.
 In particular, for most cases they do not have any solution.
 Then our search for harmonic forms is reduced to the zeroth order linear equations.
 Surprisingly, the solutions correspond to the integer lattice points on a circle passing through the origin in the real plane.
 In other words, it is essentially a generalisation of the classical Gauss circle problem.
-And this number theoretical counting leads to our computation of Hodge numbers.
-A more accurate form of the following result is Theorem \ref{h01}.
+And this number theoretical counting leads to a computation of the Hodge numbers.